icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [Doop](https://plast-lab.github.io/doop-pldi15-tutorial/) — Doop is a declarative framework for static analysis of Java/Android programs, centered on pointer analysis algorithms.
 Doop provides a large variety of analyses and also the surrounding scaffolding to run an analysis end-to-end (fact generation, processing, statistics, etc.).

-- [ENRE-java](https://github.com/xjtu-enre/ENRE-java) — ENRE (ENtity Relationship Extractor) is a tool for extraction of code entity dependencies or relationships from source code.
+- [ENRE-java](https://github.com/xjtu-enre/ENRE-java) :warning: — ENRE (ENtity Relationship Extractor) is a tool for extraction of code entity dependencies or relationships from source code.
 ENRE-java is a ENtity Relationship Extractor for Java projects based on @Eclipse JDT/parser.

 - [Error Prone](https://errorprone.info) — Catch common Java mistakes as compile-time errors.